 - 1.14 A great many of the buildings in the Area are nationally listed and protected by Conservation Area status.
 In addition, several buildings that are not nationally listed have been identified as important 'unlisted buildings of merit' in the CAA. - 1.15 There are also some unlisted structures which the community consider to be of merit because they contribute towards the character and quality of the local area.
 These are addressed in Policy KBR6.
-A detailed description of the heritage significance of each building or structure is set out in pages 18-25 of the Further details are provided in Part Three of the Plan (Knightsbridge Evidence Base Document).
+Further details are provided in Part Three of the Plan (Knightsbridge Evidence Base).